PascalCorpsman/FileChecker2/README.md

-Filechecker2 is a tool to keep track of / move / work with files stored at multiple locations.
+Filechecker2 is a tool to keep track of / move / work with files stored at multiple locations (even if they are offline).
+The tool itself does not do the "file operations", it utilizes [CopyCommander2](https://github.com/PascalCorpsman/CopyCommander2) for that.

 >
 > !!
 Attention, this is a work in progress, don't expect any working application !